constantology/m8/README.md

 m8 provides a set of basic functionality I tend to write over and over in each of my projects, so I just abstracted it out into its own library!

-## WARNING!!!
-While **m8** has been tested, the testing framework I've written and used is very much a work in progress.

-Also I'm currently between virtual machine software and operating system licenses, so I have only tested on mac osx lion and snow leopard: nodejs – >= v0.6.13 – as well as current – and beta/ nightly – versions of Chrome, Safari/ Webkit and FireFox.

 ## A note on the archticture
 The bulk of the `m8` API, lives under the `m8` namespace.
 There are a few extensions to JavaScript Natives.